MjxSjx/Portfolio/Case Study 3 - Choose Your Own Adventure/README.md

 Is unfettered capitalism eating itself?

-low birth rates / worker wages
+low fertility rates / worker wages

 Is there a correlation?